Algebraic Presentations of Type Dependency

 \subsection{Models of Type Theory}

-When studying type theories mathematically, one question to answer is: what is the mathematical notion capturing the essential behaviour of type theories?
+When studying type theories mathematically, one question to answer is: what is the appropriate mathematical structure that captures the essential behaviour of type theories?
 Technically speaking: what are the objects in the category of models of a type theory?

 Many different answers have been given to this question.
 The purpose of this \lcnamecref{sec:models-of-tt} is to present the two contenders studied and compared in this work, and to relate them to other notions of ``model''.